GOD HAS BLESSED ME ABUNDANTLY

 God gave me a good wife that loves me and complements my ministry, sharing my burdens and who has a servants heart.

 Pastor Mitchel DeYoung & Mrs. Lauri DeYoung

 God has given me two wonderful boys who are on their own journey, who I try to disciple as they make their way in this world.

 Studied at The Masters University, Kankakee Community College, Computertraining.net, The Institute For Nouthetic Counseling, and the Christian Leaders Institute.

 Ordained to the Pastorate by The Christian Leadership Institute.

-An IT Professional by trade, but after three years as the assistant pastor at The Gift of God Street Church, I feel that there is more we can do to help equip people who want to be taught in how to live life as God intended, to break the cycle of generational poverty and homelessness, to see how our Lord Jesus Christ want's us to walk every day, to break addictions, and see broken lives renewed.
+An IT Professional by trade, and former assistant pastor at The Gift of God Street Church.
+I feel that there is more we can do to help equip people who want to be taught in how to live life as God intended, to break the cycle of generational poverty and homelessness, to see how our Lord Jesus Christ want's us to walk every day, to break addictions, and see broken lives renewed.

 Mrs. Lauri DeYoung